Carleton University: MacOdrum Library

-One of the three original buildings on the Carleton campus, the MacOdrum Library has served as Carleton's central library and archives.
+One of the three original buildings on the Carleton campus, the MacOdrum Library serves as Carleton's central library and archives.
 The library is named for former Carleton President and Vice-Chancellor Murdoch Maxwell MacOdrum.
 As of 2022, the Library maintains a collection of approximately 1.2 million print monographs, 2.7 million e-books, and over 260,000 e-journals.
 During final exam periods, the library extends its operating hours to twenty-four hours to accommodate students preparing for their examinations or completing assignments.
 On an annual basis, the library receives upwards of 1.6 million visits from students, faculty, and researchers.

 In 2013, the library inaugurated the Discovery Centre for Undergraduate Research, a multi-purpose space containing meeting tables, multimedia collaborative spaces, video game laboratories, as well as 3D printers.
 In 2023, the fourth floor of the MacOdrum Library, including the Discovery Centre, was transformed into a newly designed space called the Future Learning Lab, which includes spaces for studying, events and workshops, along with an XR (mixed-reality) equipped space.

 The library regularly hosts exhibitions on the second floor, covering a broad spectrum of topics and academic disciplines.
 The second floor is also home to the Book Arts Lab, an experiential and multidisciplinary learning space dedicated to hands-on learning about typesetting, letterpress printing, bookbinding, decorative paper techniques and illustrations, such as wood cuts.